-To be able to log in to Archie, you must have a Cochrane Account and a role that grants Archie access (e.g. editorial staff, author).
+To be able to log in to Archie, you must have a Cochrane Account and a role that grants Archie access (e.g. editorial staff, Super User).
 All contacts registered in Archie have a person record and a linked user account (their Cochrane Account).

 User accounts can be either active or inactive.
 The Settings tab on a person's record shows if users have activated their accounts.

 New contacts created via the Archie New Person Wizard will automatically have a Cochrane Account created for them, and will be sent an email with instructions on how to activate their account.
 See Creating a person record.

 Activate an existing Cochrane Account

 Existing contacts who have not yet activated their account, can do so by visiting any Cochrane Account login page (e.g. https://account.cochrane.org/) and clicking on ‘Reset password’.
 This will send a link to their primary email address, with instructions on how to activate their account.